Ganga Aarti Varanasi: Your Essential Guide & Tips

 Do:

-• Maintain silence during the ritual.
+• Maintain silence throughout the ritual.

 • Remove footwear before stepping onto the ghat.

-• Accept prasad (blessed offering) with your right hand if offered.
+• Accept prasad (blessed offering) with your right hand, if offered.

 Don’t:

-• Use loudspeakers or play music.
+• Use loudspeakers or play loud music.

-• Litter—keep the ghats clean.
+• Litter; help keep the ancient ghats clean.

 What Happens During the Ritual?
 (Step-by-Step)